Hearing Aid Buying Guide: What To Expect Before You Buy

 Can You Get Free Hearing Aids?

-Veterans of military service often qualify for hearing aids through the Department of Veteran affairs.
+Veterans of military service often qualify for hearing aids through the Department of Veteran Affairs.
 Contact your local VA medical center to enroll in these services.
-All veterans who are eligible for VA medical care are eligible for hearing aids if their hearing loss warrants it — even if the hearing loss was not caused by military service.
+All veterans who are eligible for VA medical care are eligible for hearing aids if their hearing loss warrants it.
+This is the case even if the hearing loss was not caused by military service.
 The VA only fits premium-level hearing aids, so this is a great benefit if you qualify.

-There are also vocational rehabilitation programs that provide hearing aids (these vary from state to state), as well as local civic organizations like the Kiwanis Club or Lions Club that can help provide financial assistance.
+There are also vocational rehabilitation programs that provide hearing aids, these vary from state to state.
+In addition, local civic organizations like the Kiwanis Club or Lions Club can help provide financial assistance.
 The Hearing Loss Association of America provides up-to-date information about programs that assist people with purchasing hearing aids and other assistive listening devices.

 Conclusion

 Hearing aids do not restore natural hearing, but they can allow you to once again hear conversations, music, and other essential sounds of life.
-It takes some people a while to get used to wearing hearing aids, and you may require some adjustments after your initial fitting to get the best sound quality for you.
-It’s a good idea to take a partner or friend whose voice you are familiar with to your initial hearing aid appointments.
-You’ll get a better idea of how the hearing aids sound, and they can help provide you support.
+It takes some people a while to get used to wearing hearing aids.
+Plus, you may require some adjustments after your initial fitting to get your desired sound quality.
+It’s a good idea to take someone close to you whose voice you are familiar with to your initial hearing aid appointments.
+You’ll get a better idea of how the hearing aids sound, and they can help provide support.